fishkingsin/node-pixel/README.md

 node-pixel
 ==========

-Use node.js on a Rpi to flip some RGB pixels.
+Use node.js on a Rpi to flip some RGB pixels(p9813).

 ## Prerequisites ##